RENEE MONTAGNE, Host:

 MARA LIASSON: Alarm bells are ringing over the size of the national debt.
 The federal government's red ink is now equal to 84 percent of the gross national product.
 It hasn't been that high since right after World War II.
 Moody's is hinting that the federal treasury's Triple A bond rating is in jeopardy, and the Chairman of the Federal Reserve Ben Bernanke is warning that China, our biggest foreign creditor, may start charging us higher interest rates.

-Mr. BEN BERNANKE (Chairman, Federal Reserve): The arithmetic is, unfortunately, quite clear: To avoid large and unsustainable budget deficits, the nation will ultimately have to choose among higher taxes, modifications to entitlement programs such as Social Security and Medicare, less spending on everything else from education to defense, or some combination of the above.
+BEN BERNANKE: The arithmetic is, unfortunately, quite clear: To avoid large and unsustainable budget deficits, the nation will ultimately have to choose among higher taxes, modifications to entitlement programs such as Social Security and Medicare, less spending on everything else from education to defense, or some combination of the above.
 These choices are difficult, and it always seems easier to put them off, until the day they cannot be put off any more.

-Mr. BRUCE REED (Executive director, National Commission on Fiscal Responsibility and Reform): I'm Bruce Reed.
+BRUCE REED: I'm Bruce Reed.
 I'm executive director of the National Commission on Fiscal Responsibility and Reform.

 LIASSON: The commission's first meeting is a week from today.
 And on December 1st, safely after the midterm elections, the commission is supposed to present its consensus recommendations to the president and Congress.
 Consensus seems impossible in this hyper-partisan political climate, but Bruce Reed says there is a reason to be optimistic.